The Ice Storm (film)

 The Ice Storm is a 1997 American drama film directed by Ang Lee and written by James Schamus adapting the 1994 novel The Ice Storm by Rick Moody.
 During Thanksgiving in 1973, two neighboring suburban families seek escape from their emotional emptiness through infidelity and self-indulgence.
-The film stars Kevin Kline, Joan Allen, Tobey Maguire, Christina Ricci, Elijah Wood, Katie Holmes, Glenn Fitzgerald, Jamey Sheridan and Sigourney Weaver.
+The film stars Kevin Kline, Joan Allen, Tobey Maguire, Christina Ricci, Elijah Wood, Katie Holmes, Glenn Fitzgerald, Jamey Sheridan, and Sigourney Weaver.
 The film was produced by Fox Searchlight Pictures on a budget of $18 million.

-The film premiered on May 12, 1997 at the 1997 Cannes Film Festival, where Schamus won the Cannes Film Festival Award for Best Screenplay.
+The film premiered on May 12, 1997, at the 1997 Cannes Film Festival, where Schamus won the Cannes Film Festival Award for Best Screenplay.
 Fox Searchlight gave the film a limited theatrical release in the United States on September 27, 1997.
-It grossed $8 million in the US, and it grossed $8 million outside the US for a worldwide total of $16 million.
+It grossed $8 million in the U.S., and it grossed $8 million outside the US for a worldwide total of $16 million.
 Among other accolades, Weaver won the BAFTA Award for Best Actress in a Supporting Role.